 Ingest data with Elastic solutionsedit

 You can choose from one of the following guides to find the most suitable data ingestion steps and examples for your needs.

 - The App Search getting started documentation and video can help you to index an initial set of documents to create a custom search experience in your applications.

 - Workplace Search Content Sources Overview

-- Learn how to integrate Workplace Search with different third-party content sources such as GitHub, Google Drive, or Dropbox.
-You can also build your own connectors using custom API sources, to search unique content repositories and ingest that data into Workplace Search.
+- Learn how to integrate Workplace Search with a variety of third-party content sources such as GitHub, Google Drive, or Dropbox.
+You can also build your own connectors using custom API sources, allowing you to search unique content repositories and ingest that data into Workplace Search.

 - Enterprise Search web crawler

 - The Elastic Enterprise Search web crawler, currently a beta feature, discovers, extracts, and indexes your web content into your App Search engines.

 - These steps get you started with the ingestion aspects of Elastic Observability, detailing how to configure Elasticsearch to store and search your data, and Kibana to visualize and manage it.
 You can also set up APM Server as part of an Elasticsearch Service deployment and then configure APM agents to send data into the deployment.